stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/loadoptions/get_tempfolder/_index.md

 title: Aspose::Words::Loading::LoadOptions::get_TempFolder method
 linktitle: get_TempFolder
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Loading::LoadOptions::get_TempFolder method.
+description: 'Aspose::Words::Loading::LoadOptions::get_TempFolder method.
 Allows to use temporary files when reading document.
-By default this property is null and no temporary files are used in C++.
+By default this property is null and no temporary files are used in C++.'
 type: docs
 weight: 1400
 url: /cpp/aspose.words.loading/loadoptions/get_tempfolder/